bdsaglam/ARC-AGI/docs/ANALYZE_TEST_INPUT_FOR_GENERALIZATION.md

 # Conclusion

+Adding test input does improve performance, and as expected it also makes some problems solvable that previously weren't solvable.

 # Premis

 The problem with generalization is real when it comes to a codegen solver.
 Effectively, the generated code correctly solves all the training data, but then a new concept is introduced in the test data and if the solver code doesn't generalize to this new concept it fails.